mgc93/mgc93.github.io/_projects/2_project.md

 Examples of suboptimal behaviors like this include: overeating, overspending, not working hard enough, exercising too little, not saving enough and so on.

 In this project, we study this kind of learning situation in a controlled setting.
-To study this effect in the lab, we proposed a novel task in which subjects faced choices between stimuli with lower total rewards, but higher immediate rewards and stimuli with higher total rewards, but lower immediate rewards.
-Subjects will be biased if they tend to maximize immediate rewards instead of total rewards.
-Presenting immediate reward feedback from the current choice and the delayed reward feedback from the previous choice simultaneously allowed us to study to what degree attention can explain this phenomenon.

 ## 👾 Methods

 ---

-**Task**

-In the experiment, subjects were faced with choices between two abstract images in each round or trial.
-Each option had two reward points, one immediate and one delayed.
-The goal was to accumulate as many points as possible by choosing the images with the higher total rewards since the points were transformed into money that was paid at the end of the experiment.
-The points were shown on top of the chosen image on the feedback screen (Figure 1).
-The immediate feedback was presented simultaneously with the delayed feedback from the previous choice.

-In some trials, subjects faced a choice between an option with a higher immediate reward but a lower total reward than the alternative.
-Choosing the former option is a mistake, but one that is consistent with discounting delayed reward information.
-We also measured subjects’ eye movements during the task which allowed us to determine whether any discounting could be attributed to biased visual attention.
+**Experimental Design**

+Study 1 was only behavioral while Study 2 included webcam eye-tracking.

+Stimuli: 6 abstract art images

+Trials: 105 binary choices

+Each stimulus had: (immediate reward, delayed reward) + small random number from {0,1,2,3}, {0,1,2,3} to make learning more difficult.

+Options can be either:

+- rising: immediate < delayed
+- falling: immediate > delayed

+Goal: collect as many points as possible by choosing the stimuli with the highest total payoffs

+Potential bias: maximize immediate instead of total rewards

+Eye-tracking: online using webcam eye-tracking with the Webgazer library in jsPsych (a javascript based library for psychology experiments that you can customize).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">